Personal Information Protection Policy

 The Association seeks to ensure that the Personal Information it uses is accurate and current.
 Please assist us by advising us of any inaccuracies you notice and keeping us informed of changes to your Personal Information so that we may make appropriate corrections.
 The Association will correct or amend Personal Information that is shown to be incomplete or inaccurate.

 In some circumstances an individual can withdraw consent to the collection, use or disclosure of Personal Information.
 However, the withdrawal of consent may impact the Association’s ability to serve and maintain a relationship with the individual.
-If an individual wishes to review, verify, correct or withdraw their Personal Information, they should contact the Director of Partnerships and Member Services at
+If an individual wishes to review, verify, correct or withdraw their Personal Information, they should contact the VP, Marketing and Member Relations at

 Questions and Complaints